domain-protect/domain-protect-deploy/README.md

 * Deploy Domain Protect in your AWS environment
 * No need to clone or fork Domain Protect
-* Internal / private deployment repository to protect your sensitive information
+* Internal / private deployment repository to protect sensitive information
 * Uses OpenID Connect - no IAM user with long-lived access keys
 * Update to latest version of Domain Protect any time by running pipeline